dtamayo/reboundx/doc/effects.rst

 **Particle Parameters**

-If no particles have gr_source set, effect won't do anything.
+If no particles have gr_source set, effect will assume the particle at index 0 in the particles array is the source.

 ============================ =========== ==================================================================
 Field (C type)               Required    Description
 ============================ =========== ==================================================================
-gr_source (int)              Yes         Index in the `particles` array for the massive central body.
+gr_source (int)              No          Flag identifying the particle as the source of perturbations.
 ============================ =========== ==================================================================